-Do you believe that health care is a right for all and a privilege for none?
+Do you believe that health care is a right for all?
 Do you wish to assist and empower people living with disability or long-term conditions to live more connected, quality and healthier lives?
 This paper will help you understand what it is like to live with a long-term disability or health condition and what health and social support systems are available.
 More importantly it will build your skills to help enable people to navigate the health system and access the care they need.

 |Paper title||Disability and Health I|

 - Schedule C

 - Arts and Music

 - Teaching Arrangements

 The paper is taught via interactive lectures and tutorials.